 Comparison is the thief of joy.
 It sucks the joy from your life and leaves you with feelings of jealousy, resentment, and envy.
 Comparison is corrosive.
 It eats away your ability to be content and confident.
 It is a poison that kills the love you have for yourself.

 What is it about us humans that we feel the need to compare ourselves to others?
-Why isn’t is so hard to see the good in ourselves?
+Why is it so hard to see the good in ourselves?

 We all know it’s human nature to compare, but many people get caught up in the vicious and destructive cycle of comparing, then move right into finding fault with themselves.
 They end up feeling inadequate and small.

 I’ve spent a good deal of time comparing myself to others.
-My particular focus has always been my body to others.
+My particular focus has always been my body.
 My breasts were too small, my thighs were too big, my hips too wide.
-My high school friend went so far as to criticize my size 10 feetm throwing me into self-talk about how I wish my feet were smaller.
+My high school friend went so far as to criticize my size 10 feet throwing me into negative self-talk about how I wish my feet were smaller.

 So much wasted time and energy.

 We all have our personal favorite comparison past time:

 - Or maybe wanting to reach out to someone you met at an event or at the yoga studio.
 You hear that little voice in your head tell you, “She’s probably too busy/isn’t interested/doesn’t like me enough.”